Vamshhh-i/ATM_OPERATIONS/README.md

 This repository contains a simple Python-based banking system simulation.
-The program allows users to perform basic banking operations such as withdrawing money, depositing money, generating a PIN, viewing a mini statement, and exiting the system.
-The account details are stored in a dictionary, and the program runs in a loop until the user chooses to exit.
+The program demonstrates the use of control statements, conditional statements, and operators to perform basic banking operations such as withdrawing money, depositing money, generating a PIN, viewing a mini statement, and exiting the system.
+The account details are stored in a dictionary, and the program runs in a loop until the user chooses to exit

 accounts_in_bank = {